 Landlords would not be able to advertise the unit for re-rent unless the rental unit in question cannot be identified from the advertisement.
-Nor can they disclose the notice to any cotenants or other persons living in the unit.
+Nor can they disclose the notice to any co-tenants or other persons living in the unit until after the tenant has left.
+Showing the rental unit would only be allowed after the tenant or joint tenant who gave the short notice has vacated the unit stated on the notice.